habibitcoin/tajfi-server/README.md

 # Project README

 This project is a Go-based application that interacts with Taproot Assets to allow operating a pocket universe.
-It includes various components and tests to ensure the correct functionality of the wallet service and other features.
 A demo server is available at [https://demo.tajfi.com](https://demo.tajfi.com) for testing purposes and is configured to automatically fund receive invoices with an amount of 10 units.

 It is intended to be run in tandem with the frontend web-app, [tajfi-web](https://github.com/topether21/tajfi-web), which enables users to authenticate with their Nostr pubkey.